1. A Challenging Project

 Cells will also perform production tasks that benefit other cells in the body.

 As cells die, they will be replaced.
-This will require around 50 million replacement cells per second, in the human body.
+This will require an efficient mechanism to handle around 50 million replacement cells per second in the human body.

-They will also contain a list of instructions for the development and construction of spare parts that will be requested by the cell's multiple machines as and when required.
+They will also contain a list of instructions for the manufacture of spare parts that will be requested by the cell's multiple machines as and when required.

 The completed cells will have built-in functions including: self-defence, self-repair, self-monitoring, self-regulation, cell-autonomy, and self-reproduction.